 However, picture yourself as the owner of an aircraft business; you wouldn't launch a new plane on the market without knowing for sure that it flies, right?

-Same goes with your trading business.
-One of your role as the owner of that trading business is to ensure that you test your tools so you don’t get surprised when you operate your business live.
+The same goes with your trading business.
+One of your roles as the owner of that trading business is to ensure that you test your tools so you don't get surprised when you operate your business live.

 How To Go About Backtesting?